 Rash is a common complaint, particularly during infancy.
 Most rashes are not serious.

-Rashes can be caused by infection (viral, fungal, or bacterial), contact with irritants, atopy, drug hypersensitivity, other allergic reactions, inflammatory conditions, or vasculitides ( see Some Causes of Rash in Infants and Children ).
+Rashes can be caused by infection (viral, fungal, or bacterial), contact with irritants, atopy, drug hypersensitivity, other allergic reactions, inflammatory conditions, or vasculitides ( see Table: Some Causes of Rash in Infants and Children Some Causes of Rash in Infants and Children ).

 Overall, the most common causes of rash in infants and young children include